 • Almond milk: Almond milk serves as the liquid base for the muffin batter.
 You can use any plant-based milk you choose, such as soy or oat milk.

-• Fresh lemon juice: The acidity of fresh lemon juice contributes a bright and zesty flavor and reacts with the flax meal to create a flax “egg,” helping bind the muffins.
+• Fresh lemon juice: The acidity of fresh lemon juice contributes a bright and zesty flavor and reacts with the flax meal to create a flax “egg,” which helps to bind the muffins.

 • Ground golden flax meal: Flax meal, when combined with liquid, acts as an egg substitute and provides moisture, structure, and a slightly nutty flavor to the muffins.